 Then there’s Charles, one of the two former used car dealers who tipped off 60 Minutes in an attempt to get rid of the fraud that forced him and his friend John out of the business.
 These two, shown below, are the protagonists, along with reporter Steve Kroft.

 Another camera shot has Whitlow discussing with Charles and John the strategy for forging titles to match the new, fraudulent mileage on the cars.
-Whitlow points out two vehicles whose odometers he’s rolled back, and even performs the forging operation on one of the vehicles’ titles, proudly showing his work right in front of the camera.
+Whitlow points out two vehicles whose odometers he’s rolled back, and even performs the forging operation on one vehicle’s title, proudly showing his work right in front of the camera.

 There are so many interesting characters in this piece.
 There’s the tall, imposing dealership sales manager who was not thrilled with 60 Minutes when Kroft told him an Oldsmobile Toronado on the dealership lot had had its odometer rolled back roughly 30,000 miles.